 - (a) The Board of Health, with the consent of the Canton Civil Service Commission, may grant a leave of absence to any employee in the classified service for a period not to exceed six months, except that for serious illness, injury or pregnancy a leave of absence shall not exceed one year.
-The employee shall submit a written request 30 days in advance if reasonably foreseeable.
-The employer and/or the employee may designate up to 12 weeks per calendar year of covered absence as Family Medical Leave Act leave, provided the employee initially utilizes applicable accrued paid leave prior to utilizing unpaid leave.
-The written request for such leave shall contain a reason for the requested absence and the expected date of return to work.
-The employee, upon expiration of such leave of absence, shall be reinstated unless such employee is a provisional appointee under Ohio R.C.
-124.30 and an eligible list is established at any time during the leave of absence period.
+The employee shall submit a written request 30 days in advance if reasonable foreseeable.
+The employer and/or the employee may designate up to 12 weeks per calendar year of covered absence as covered by the Family Medical Leave Act of 1993 (FMLA).
+The written request for such leave shall contain a reason for the requested absence and the expected date of return to work, in addition to other information as required by FMLA provisions.
+The employee, upon expiration of such leave of absence, shall be reinstated unless such employee is a provisional appointee under Ohio Revised Code 124.271 and 124.30 and an eligibility list is established at any time during the leave of absence period.
 Failure to report when any approved leave has expired shall be considered neglect of duty and cause for dismissal.
-(Res.
+Res.
 5-95.
 Passed 4-17-95.) - (b) Medical Leave.
 Leaves of absence for medical reasons which include but are not limited to serious illness, personal injury, work-related injury, or maternity reasons, may be granted not to exceed one year.
 Substantiating medical documentation must be provided at least 30 days prior to the Medical Leave of Absence being granted when foreseeable, or as soon as practical under emergency circumstances.
 All accrued compensated leave, such as sick leave and vacation must be used by an employee before an unpaid leave of absence can commence.
-All compensated and unpaid leave taken will count towards the employee's Family Medical Leave up to 12 weeks (480 hours) per calendar year pursuant to the Family Medical Leave Act of 1993 (FMLA).
+All compensated and unpaid leave taken will count towards the employee's family Medical Leave up to 12 weeks (480 hours) per calendar year pursuant to the Family Medical Leave Act of 1993 (FMLA).
 While on a designated Family Medical Leave, an employee retains all vacation, longevity and seniority benefits, and the employee's anniversary date will not be altered.
 Any medical leave exceeding the 12 week (480 hours) leave designated as FMLA in a calendar year, shall change the employee's anniversary date on a corresponding calendar day basis.
-The employee will also receive hospitalization, life insurance, and other employee-provided health care benefits without cost to the employee during the entire period. - (c) Personal Leave.
+The employee will also receive hospitalization, life insurance and other employee-provided health care benefits without cost to the employee during the entire period. - (c) Personal Leave.
 A Personal Leave of Absence may be granted for good cause for a period not to exceed six months.
-During a personal leave of absence, an employee shall not receive compensation, accrue sick leave, vacation, longevity, seniority or years of service for any purpose.
-A personal leave of absence will result in a corresponding change to the employee's anniversary date for vacation and longevity purposes on a calendar day basis.
-An employee on a Personal Leave of Absence may continue hospitalization, life insurance and health and welfare benefits by making arrangements to pay the Board's cost of monthly premiums.
-An employee shall use all vacation days or other type of compensated leave (e.g., Compensatory Time) prior to utilizing the unpaid Personal Leave of Absence.

-- (d) Attendance at Meetings, Etc. Attendance at job-related conferences, meetings, seminars, etc. which result in absence from work shall require prior approval of the immediate supervisor and the Health Commissioner. - (e) Attendance Required.
+During a personal leave of absence, an employee shall not receive compensation, accrue sick leave, vacation, longevity, seniority, or years of service for any purpose.
+An employee on a Personal Leave of Absence may continue hospitalization, life insurance and health and welfare benefit making arrangements to pay the Board's cost of monthly premiums.
+An employee shall use all vacation days or other type of compensated leave (e.g. Compensatory Time) prior to utilizing the unpaid Personal Leave of Absence. - (d) Attendance at Meetings, Etc. Attendance at job-related conferences, meetings, seminars, etc. which result in absence from work shall require prior approval of the immediate supervisor and the Health Commissioner. - (e) Attendance Required.
 Attendance during regular scheduled hours of work, reporting to work on time and continuing to work to the end of the work period shall be required of every employee.
 Failure to do so is neglect of duty and may result in disciplinary action.
 (Res.
 2-99.
 Passed 5-24-99.)